ml-explore/mlx-examples/llms/hf_llm/README.md

 ### Models

-The example supports Hugging Face format Mistral and Llama-style models.
+The example supports Hugging Face format Mistral, Llama, and Phi-2 style models.
 If the model you want to run is not supported, file an [issue](https://github.com/ml-explore/mlx-examples/issues/new) or better yet, submit a pull request.